ReferenceselectRandomNumbers

 <selectRandomNumbers/>

-<selectRandomNumbers/> creates named variants from a generates random numbers from a specified range of values or within a normal distribution around a specified mean.
+<selectRandomNumbers/> is a Math component that generates document variants by selecting random numbers from a specified range of values or within a normal distribution around a specified mean.

 Attributes and Properties